Hebden Parish Lands

 His resignation had little effect, as the usage of the recreation grounds continued in the same manner for the next 70 years, although as noted below, land usage on High Green has recently changed.

-In 1953, the villagers with the support of the Parish Council commemorated the Queen's coronation with the Coronation Seat on Low Green opposite the Institute, providing somewhere to sit when waiting for a bus.
+In 1953, the villagers with the support of the Parish Council commemorated Queen Elizabeth II's coronation by the construction of the Coronation Seat on Low Green opposite the Institute, providing somewhere to sit when waiting for a bus.
 The wall was raised and a roof added in 1981 to provide more shelter.
-In 1977 a silver birch was planted in High Green at the end of Brook Street to commemorate the silver jubilee of the Queen's accession to the throne.
+In 1977 a silver birch was planted in High Green at the end of Brook Street to commemorate the Silver Jubilee of Queen Elizabeth II's accession to the throne.

 In 1968 both High Green and Low Green were registered as Village Greens, based on their stated purpose in the Enclosure Award, and as such they are the subject of special protection under section 29 of the Commons Act 1876, and section 12 of the Inclosure Act 1857.